nymea/nymea-wiki/Ubuntu.md

         $ sudo apt-get install guh

-    > Note: you need to install the packages without verification.

     The repository contains always the latest stable build of the *guh* `master` branch.

 Once, the installation is finished you continue with the [[Getting started]] instruction.